How to collaborate in Premiere Pro [2024 guide]

 Pros:

-• Review features are supported on any device
+• Supports review features on any device

-• Includes unique feedback tools like video notes where collaborators can record themselves giving feedback and get notifications when team members view or comment on their recording.
+• Includes unique feedback tools like video notes where collaborators can record themselves giving feedback and get notifications when team members view or comment on their recording

 Cons: